EthanSchaller/EthanSchaller.github.io/projects/project-1.md

 </div>

 <br/>
  This game was made as the requirements for a self-directed class I took at NSCC.
 The subject I decided to tackle was that of the unreal engine and its blueprints.
-This allowed me to flex my fast learning skills and allow for me to work on a game which was a dream of mine as a kid.
+This allowed me to flex my fast-learning skills and allow for me to work on a game which was a dream of mine as a kid.

  While learning unreal for this project I gained a new sense of respect for all programmers as this project wasn't a particularly huge one, I only made the first level, and most were working on projects much, much larger than that.
-This also however, added fuel to teh fire when it comes to my passion for the IT field as I know that my best days are still ahead of me.
+This also however, added fuel to the fire when it comes to my passion for the IT field as I know that my best days are still ahead of me.
 <hr>

 Below are a few screen shots of the games blueprints: